SHOA’S FORGOTTEN ROCK TREASURES

 In closing let me state that this survey could not have been carried out were it not for the input and support of people unto whom special recognition is owed – namely, Dr. Jacinta Muteshi, Ato Jalata Kagela, Dr. Berhanu G Hailemariam, Dr. Shiferaw Bekele and Dr. Richard Pankhurst.

 Bruce Strachan is a Nairobi based artist and writer who resided in Ethiopia between 2001 and 2004 – and then again in 2010-11.
-He writes about medieval Shoa for various publications including Encyclopaedia Aethiopica, The Nation, and Selamta.
-Recently he co-authored a report titled The Semi-monolithic Church of Yeka with Richard Pankhurst, for Annales d’Ethiopie (forthcoming).
+He has written about medieval Shoa for various publications including Encyclopaedia Aethiopica, The Nation, Cornerstone – Journal of the Society for the Preservation of Ancient Buildings, and Selamta – magazine of Ethiopian Airlines.

 ANFREY, Francis, Enselale, avec d’autres sites du Choa, de l’Arsi, et un ilot du lac Tana, Annales d’Ethiopie, Vol. XI, 1978.